omerXfaruq/Memory-Vault/README.md

 ## Functionalities

 ```
-This bot will send you a random memory at every day from your memory vault.
+This bot will send you random memories every day from your memory vault.
-- You can join my system by writing, join or /join
+- You can activate daily memory sending by writing, join or /join
-- Leave my system by, leave or /leave
+- Deactivate daily sending by, leave or /leave
 - Get a random memory by, send or /send
 - Get your status information by, status or /status
 - List memories by, list or /list